 Your cervix will soften and contractions may be very slight.
 It may last for many hours.
 You may eat, drink, sleep or walk around, whatever is comfortable.

 First Stage of Labour

-Once labour is established and cervix (mouth of the uterus) is 3-4 cm dilated, you and your baby will be examined by the doctor more frequently.
+Once labor is established and the cervix (mouth of the uterus) is 3-4 cm dilated, you and your baby will be examined by the doctor more frequently.
 You may discuss your pain relief options with your doctor.
-It may take 6 - 12 hours in a first-time pregnant lady and lesser in next pregnancies.
+It may take 6 - 12 hours in a first-time pregnant lady and lesser in the next pregnancy.
 You may walk around or be in a comfortable position and have liquids during this time.

-If your labour is slow the doctor may offer speeding up labour by oxytocin drip or artificial rupture of bag of membranes.
-Your baby’s heart beat will be monitored frequently.
+If your labor is slow the doctor may offer to speed up labor by oxytocin drip or artificial rupture of the bag of membranes.
+Your baby’s heartbeat will be monitored frequently.

 Second Stage of Labour

 This happens when the cervix is fully dilated (10 cm) and thinned out (effaced).